-The piece is built up from a number of short, fragmentary ideas, most of which do not last longer than a bar.
+The piece is built up from a number of short, fragmentary ideas, many of which don't last longer than a bar.

 • The opening motif consists of 5 notes only.
 Note the importance of the rising semitone and then a leap.
-Repetition is important - the phrase is played 6 times in the first 7 bars.
+Repetition is important - the phrase is played no fewer than 6 times in the first 7 bars.